 (1) Regulations made under section 55 may contain provisions of a savings or transitional nature consequent on the enactment of the amending Act.

-(2) If regulations made under subsection (1) provide that a state of affairs specified or described in the regulations is to be taken to have existed, or not to have existed, at and from a day that is earlier than the day on which the regulations are published in the Gazette but not earlier than the day on which the amending Act is assented to, the regulations have effect according to their terms.
+(2) If regulations made under subclause (1) provide that a state of affairs specified or described in the regulations is to be taken to have existed, or not to have existed, at and from a day that is earlier than the day on which the regulations are published in the Gazette but not earlier than the day on which the amending Act is assented to, the regulations have effect according to their terms.

-(3) If regulations contain a provision referred to in subsection (2), the provision does not operate so as to —
+(3) If regulations contain a provision referred to in subclause (2), the provision does not operate so as to —

 (a) affect in a manner prejudicial to any person (other than the State or an authority of the State), the rights of that person existing before the day of publication of those regulations; or